Cosmological constraints on an exponential interaction in the dark sector: Introduction

 \section{Introduction}

-There is no doubt that our universe is currently accelerating, at least from a large number of independent astronomical surveys \cite{Perlmutter:1998np, Riess:1998cb, Spergel:2003cb, Eisenstein:2005su, Ade:2015xua}.
+According to a large number of independent astronomical surveys \cite{Perlmutter:1998np, Riess:1998cb, Spergel:2003cb, Eisenstein:2005su, Ade:2015xua}, our universe is currently expanding with an acceleration.
 This accelerating phase does not fit into the standard cosmological model requiring the presence of some negative pressure component fluid in the universe sector dubbed as dark energy.
 And from the current astronomical estimation, this so-called dark energy fluid occupies almost 68\% of the total energy density of the universe.
 The rest 32\% of this energy density is filled up by a pressureless dark matter fluid (also called as cold dark matter) and baryons, radiation.
 The common behaviour in both dark matter and dark energy is that, both are unknown to us by its origin, character, dynamics for instance.
-The above entire picture can be framed in terms of the $\Lambda $CDM cosmology where the dark energy fluid is represented by some cosmological constant, $\Lambda >0$ and CDM is the cold dark matter.
-But, as well known, the problem with cosmological constant \cite{Weinberg:1988cp} leads to several alternative models \cite{Copeland:2006wr, Li:2009mf, Basilakos:2009ms, AT, Perico:2013mna, DeFelice:2010aj, Sotiriou:2008rp, Clifton:2011jh, Cai:2015emx, Nojiri:2017ncd, Pan:2017ios} trying to explain this accelerating phase so that the observational data can match the theoretical model.
+The above picture can be framed in terms of the $\Lambda $CDM cosmology where the dark energy fluid is represented by some cosmological constant, $\Lambda >0$ and CDM is the cold dark matter.
+But, as well known, the problem with the cosmological constant \cite{Weinberg:1988cp} leads to several alternative models \cite{Copeland:2006wr, Li:2009mf, Basilakos:2009ms, AT, Perico:2013mna, DeFelice:2010aj, Sotiriou:2008rp, Clifton:2011jh, Cai:2015emx, Nojiri:2017ncd, Pan:2017ios} trying to explain this accelerating phase so that the observational data can match with the theoretical models at hand.